 Topics: First time hunt, preparations, success hunting, lessons learned and research.
-Safety, retrieval, advise to a beginner, finding a mentor, patience in hunting and being comfortable with your firearm beforehand.
+Safety, retrieval, advice to a beginner, finding a mentor, patience in hunting and being comfortable with your firearm beforehand.
 Finding a dead body.

 Ep.27 Cure For Canada’s Gun Ban

-Topics: CSSA, Order in Council (OIC), prohibited firearms, and whats best for firearms owners.
+Topics: CSSA, Order in Council (OIC), prohibited firearms, and what’s best for firearms owners.

 Ep.28 Pro Hunter Vs. Pro Guide, Hunting African And North American Game